-Line segments \overline{AD} , \overline{BE} and \overline{CF} join the vertices of the triangle to the mid-points of the opposite sides.
+AD, BE and CF are the line segments formed by joining the vertices A, B and C of the triangle to the mid-points of the opposite sides.
 They are called the medians of the triangle.

 You will observe that the three medians intersect each other at a point in the interior of the triangle.
-This point of concurrent is called the Centroid.
+This point of concurrency is called the Centroid (G).

 Thus, line segments which join the vertex of the triangle to the mid-point of the opposite side are called medians of the triangle.
-Their point of concurrent is called the Centroid.
+This point of concurrency of medians is called the Centroid (G).